A reader asked me the following question about hitting and blocking statistics.

 As coaches, however, we must decide which way to count them.
 It is about which approach provides the best information for us in the context of our own teams.
 There is definitely value in splitting errors and blocked balls, which standard NCAA box score reporting does not do.

-Personally, I like including blocked balls for hitting efficiency [ (kills-errors)/total attempts ], which is the standard approach.
+Personally, I like including blocked balls for hitting efficiency [ (kills-errors-blocks)/total attempts ], which is the standard approach.
 There is value in more granular reporting, though.
 Understanding error rates exclusive of blocked balls can be quite useful.